stores are pulling out the black and orange Halloween

 it does explain some of the fuss over the spooky celebration.

-has become a more adult-oriented holiday in the last decade says
+has become a more adult-oriented holiday, and the sales figures show it says

 may have started dressing in costumes to keep their little ones